REV05/hello-world/README.md

 # hello-world
-my name is Dominic am from Ghana and need friend here to helpme learn to code.thanks
+my name is Dominic  and need friends here to help me learn to code.thanks